rafael-xmr/applesauce/packages/docs/signers/installation.md

 # Signers

-`applesauce-signers` is a packages is pre-built NIP-07 signer classes
+`applesauce-signer` is a packages is pre-built NIP-07 signer classes

 ## Installation